curv3d/curv/docs/Theory.rst

 Pure Functional Programming
 ===========================
-Curv is a pure functional language.
+Curv is a pure functional language, with both shapes and functions as first class values.
 Why?

 * simple, terse, pleasant programming style
 * simple semantics
 * can easily be translated into highly parallel GPU code
 * good match for CSG and F-Rep
+* security

 Curv can be considered a file format for representing arbitrary geometric shapes and distributing them across the internet.
 One requirement for such a file format